 Fund raising continued and over the years and more equipment was purchased.
 In 1974, a new 1973 Ford Fire Engine was added to the equipment list, followed shortly afterwards with a used water tender.
 We now had 4 engines and a station that held two.
 The ’48 Dodge was then moved back into Bruce Davison’s barn.
 Bruce had Bantam Chickens, and one of them made a nest in the engine.
 When there was a call, the chicken would go for a ride to the call, and then return home safely with the engine.
 Any fire department can have Dalmatians.

-In October 1982, construction started to expand the fire station into the building that it is today.
+In October 1982, construction started to expand the fire station.
 Three engine bays, a kitchen, and a meeting room were added.
 This project was finished on July 5, 1984

 On February 22, 1986, Don Gannon joined the department.
 It was not his plan to do so, but he was invited to a spaghetti dinner (recruitment dinner), and got roped in.
 In April 1988 Don became the Assistant Chief of the department, and a month later he became Fire Chief when then Chief Cole Hudson decided to resign.
 Don had a goal and started the process of building a new fire station in 1995.
 Not much was done design-wise over the first 10 years, but through Don’s fiscally responsible ways, the Board was able to start saving a little money each year towards the new station.
 As the years rolled on, the saving money momentum started building as the Firefighter’s Association and the Fire Auxiliary started donating money from fund-raising into the building fund.
 Any donations to the department, not earmarked for a specific cause, were placed into the building fund.